HL7/smp-ig/input/pagecontent/specification.md

 The primary interaction supported by this implementation guide is POST and GET

-The interactions can be comprised of completely RESTful operations for the storage and retrieval of resources but there are situations where the submission of a transaction Bundle containing the primary List resource and all of the associated MedicationStatement resources would be appropriate.
+The interactions can be comprised of completely RESTful operations for the storage and retrieval of resources but there are situations where the submission of a transaction Bundle containing the primary List resource and all of the associated MedicationStatement resources would be appropriate, in these situations, where allowed by the server, use the SMPBundle and SMPBundleTransaction profiles as required.

-The first entry in the Bundle **SHALL** be a List resource complying with the MedicationList defined in this IG to ensure the content is sufficient to appropriately populate a full medication list.
+When using a Bundle, the first entry in the Bundle **SHALL** be a List resource complying with the MedicationList defined in this IG to ensure the content is sufficient to appropriately populate a full medication list.

 All resources **SHALL** comply with their respective profiles.
 FHIR elements not marked as 'must support' **MAY** be included in resources, but client systems should have no expectation of such elements being processed.